The Best Gluten-Free Chocolate Cake with Buttercream Frosting

 In large mixing bowl, blend sugar, flour, cocoa, baking powder, baking soda and salt.

 Add eggs, coffee, buttermilk, oil and vanilla; beat on medium speed for 2 minutes (batter will be thin).

 Pour batter into prepared pan.
 Bake 35-40 min. or until tooth pick inserted in center comes out clean.

 Cool completely.
+Remove from pans if using 9 inch round cake pans.
 Frost as desired.

 In a small mixing bowl, beat butter.
 Add remaining ingredients, and mix until combined and creamy.

 In small mixer bowl, beat butter.
 Add powdered sugar and cocoa alternately with milk; beat to spreading consistency.
 Blend in vanilla.
-Makes about 2 cups frosting
+Makes about 2 cups frosting.